Building & Zoning Department

 Once submitted, the Village Administrator will perform a zoning review to ensure the project conforms with the Village Zoning Code.
 For specific questions about your project, please reach out directly to the Village office and someone will be happy to assist you.

 Following zoning review and approval and assuming you do not live within the Historic District, your application is forwarded to our Building Department for plan review and approval.
-A permit is issued and a permit fee is calculated based on the type of project.
-The permit fee is due when the permit is collected.
-Once your project is complete, contact Don Mercer, Village Building Inspector, at the number written on the permit to schedule your building inspection.

 Please review the list below for more information on what kinds of projects require a permit.
 Typically, repair work does not require a permit.